lwessely/node-identity/README.md

 ## Notes on caching and access control security
 When you get or create a user, or open or create a session, some data is cached in the resulting object.
 You can assume that any synchronous method returning data for a session or user (e.g. ```user.getUsername()```, ```session.getExpirationDate()```) may return stale information.
-Consider the following example:
+Consider the following two examples:

 ```ts
 const originalSession = await Session.create({ days: 1 })